idrassi/SimpleSteganoDCT/Technical Documentation.md

 By embedding in the **mid-frequency** region, we aim to maintain a good balance between **imperceptibility** and **robustness**.

-### **Sign-Based Embedding Rationale**
+### **QIM-Based Embedding Rationale**

-Instead of modifying the magnitude of DCT coefficients, a **sign-based** approach flips the sign of certain coefficients to store bits.
-This has two advantages:
+Instead of modifying the magnitude or flipping the sign of DCT coefficients, SimpleSteganoDCT approach uses **Quantization Index Modulation (QIM)**.
+In this method:

-1. **Minimal Impact on Magnitude**: Slight sign changes often produce fewer perceptible artifacts compared to large magnitude changes.
-2. **Resistance to Minor Distortions**: Minor rounding errors or slight noise typically do not affect the sign as drastically as they might affect exact magnitudes.
+1. **Quantization Steps**: Each DCT coefficient is divided by a quantization step, yielding an integer index \(k\).
+2. **Bit Encoding via Parity**: If the bit to embed is '1', the integer index is forced to be odd; if the bit is '0', the index is forced to be even.
+3. **Reconstruction**: The modified coefficient is recalculated by multiplying the new integer index by the quantization step, thereby embedding the bit.

+This QIM approach provides the following advantages:

+1. **JPEG Robustness**: By aligning with the JPEG luminance quantization matrix, the embedding process can better survive subsequent JPEG compression.
+2. **Low Visual Impact**: Small, quantized coefficient changes can be less visually noticeable than repeated sign flips or large magnitude changes.
+3. **Efficient Bit Embedding**: Parity-based embedding avoids drastic coefficient modifications while ensuring each bit is consistently recoverable under mild compression or rounding.

 ---